chesterbr/ruby2600/README.md

 - *7/8* - Player 1 difficulty switch (7 = Beginner, 8 = Advanced)
 - *W/A/S/D* - "Sticky" Player 0 joystick (to stop moving, press the non-sticky arrow)

+## Current Status

+It boots almost every 2K/4K cart I've tried, and you can play quite a few of them (reeeeaaaalyyy slooowwwwlyyyy).

+Some details:

+- Full 650x CPU instruction set emulation, [cloc](http://cloc.sourceforge.net/)-ing less than 380 lines of code. (hardware interrupts not emulated, since the 2600 does not have those);
+- RIOT fully implemented;
+- All bus mirrorings implemented; console switches and P0 joystick bindings available for any pluggable front-end.
+- TIA registers are all emulated, with the exception of audio (AU*) and hardware test (RSYNC);
+- Every single aspect of the emulated code is spec-ed, except for some TIA parts I am still figuring out.
+CPU/RIOT are pretty final, TIA might still be refactored since it suffered a lot of crazy stabs due to the lack of documentation (see below).

 ## Known issues

 - Objects rendered close to the left side (counter zeroing during HBLANK)sometimes render in wrong positon (see diagonal.bin test);